Medicare Advantage Plan Types

 You’re a Snowbird — Three Months in Another State Each Winter

-The situation: You live in Minnesota but spend November through February in Arizona.
-You need a routine visit for a respiratory infection and a follow-up with your cardiologist while you’re there.
-Neither is an emergency.
+The situation: You live in one state but spend months in another.
+You need routine care while you’re there — not an emergency.

 HMO

 Not covered.
 You’re outside your service area for non-emergency care.
-You pay every dollar out of pocket — easily $300–$600+ for two routine visits.
+You pay every dollar out of pocket.

 HMO-POS

 Possibly covered.
-Depends entirely on whether your plan’s POS benefit extends out-of-state and what the cost-sharing looks like.
-Read your Summary of Benefits carefully before assuming.
+Depends on whether your plan’s POS benefit extends out-of-state.
+Read your Summary of Benefits carefully.

 PPO

 Covered.
-You find a local doctor who accepts Medicare and pay your out-of-network copay — typically $40–$80 for primary care, $75–$150 for a specialist visit.
+Find a local doctor who accepts Medicare and pay your out-of-network copay.

-Bottom line: If you regularly spend extended time in another state, an HMO can leave you with large unexpected costs for routine care.
+Bottom line: If you regularly spend extended time in another state, an HMO can leave you with large unexpected costs.
 A PPO is the safest choice for anyone who splits time between locations.
-Remember: Medicare coverage is determined by where you live — your permanent address defines your plan’s service area.
+Medicare coverage is determined by where you live.

 Scenario 3